 - 28 / 29 Oct: Charity fundraising concert for Breast Cancer Now (tickets £5)

-- 1-10 Nov: Apprentice Information Events at Dungeness B Visitor Centre
+- 30 Oct -10 Nov: Apprentice Information Events at Dungeness B Visitor Centre - for tour and talk times please contact the visitor centre

 If you have any questions about the visitor centre, or about taking a tour, please contact our visitor centre co-ordinator Alison: